TrevorCarmichael/Metroid-Dread-Autosplitter/README.md

 Video on this coming later...

-## TODO

-1. A skip option for if the autosplitter fucks something up.
-Right now if it gets off sync you jsut gotta go back to LiveSplit manually.
-I'll add better syncing options between the two at some point.
-2. Fuzzy text searching.
-The OCR is pretty accurate like 99% of the time, but sometimes it will mis-interpret a character.
-I think using a text-distance to check if it's 95% similar would help these situations.
-Right now it's only exact matching.
-3. Reduce the amount of manual setup
-4. lots of other stuff idk
-5. I may have an idea for a load remover.
-I can't make any promises it will work but if I can't make it work, maybe someone else can probably do it better.
-I'll give it a shot ho.

 Pls report any bugs in the issues tab or feel free to leave any feature requests.
 I know there's a lot to add but right now i just kind of add stuff as I need it